English Language and Literature, Bachelor of Arts

 Students who desire to be licensed to teach English Language Arts at the secondary level (grades 9-12) are to declare themselves as English Language and Literature majors and Education minors and register with the Benedictine University Education program as teaching licensure candidates.
 Advising is then a joint responsibility of the Department of Languages and Literature and the School of Education.

-Students who desire a Secondary Education minor should consult with the Education program to plan their program of studies for certification.
+Students who desire a Education minor should consult with the Education program to plan their program of studies for certification.

 Sigma Tau Delta International English Honor Society